neutralinojs/neutralinojs.github.io/README.md

-**Important security notice ⚠️:** This repository (`babel.config.js`) received a malicious JavaScript snippet, apparently via a supply chain attack through commit [`6c19a31`](https://github.com/neutralinojs/neutralinojs.github.io/commit/6c19a3106b6f6f2725c530e37bfac7f99c2cc82b).
-If you cloned/forked this repository and executed it after this specific commit was pushed, we recommend you scan your computer with a virus scanner.
-Note that now the repository has been cleaned, and Neutralinojs binaries aren't affected by this attack.
-Neutralinojs maintainers apologize for this incident.
-We'll publish a report for this incident after security investigations.
-Thanks, OpenSourceMalware team, for security advice and collaboration.

 # Neutralinojs website

 This repository contains the source code of the [Neutralinojs website](https://neutralino.js.org), including the Markdown-based documentation.
 This website is built using [Docusaurus](https://docusaurus.io), a modern static website generator.